Tips for Moving with a Dog

 - Find a local veterinarian: Though we all prefer not to think of the unimaginable, a lot can happen when traveling with a pet and transitioning into a new home.
 Find and keep the local vet’s number handy in the event that there are any accidents.
-A telehealth vet service can also be helpful if you plan on being on the road more than a couple hours while en route to your new home.

 Any place can be a new, welcoming home for your doggo as long as she’s given the support she needs.
 Help her settle in by providing all her favorite essentials like a Bark Potty pee pad to get accustomed to her new life!